ber532k/mkpdf/docs.md

 }
 ```

+To use custom postprocessing, you can simply define a function called
+postprocessing in your configuration file.
+This custom function will then be
-To completely disable postprocessing, simply unset the default definition:
+invoked instead of the default one.
+To completely disable postprocessing,
+simply unset the default definition:

 ```
 unset postprocessing